belle2/basf2/analysis/release-validation/CPVTools/README.md

 categories.
 It performs a ranking of variables.
 This script performs also tests to evaluate if the multivariate methods on which the flavorTagger depends are overtrained.

+To understand the evaluation of the flavor tagger performance you can reed further in BELLE2-PTHESIS-2018-003.